Wizcorp/cordova-plugin-wizpurchase/README.md

 - *Return* failure with error

-### getProductDetails(Array products)
+### getProductDetail(String productId or Array of productIds)

-Get the details for an array of products.
+Get the details for a single productId or for an Array of productIds.

 iOS should internally call `[[SKProductsRequest alloc] initWithProductIdentifiers:productIdentifiers]`

 Android should internally call `queryInventoryAsync()` on the helper class which should call `getSkuDetails()`.

-- *Return* success with Array of product objects
+- Return success with Object containing key/value map of products

 ```json
 {